 The teaching day is kept low-key; we allow staff the time to prepare exciting lessons and to complete most school-based tasks within the school day.
 Administrative requirements and duties outside the classroom are kept to a minimum.
 Teachers find that nearly all of their marking is done within class-time and that they develop a detailed dialogue with each of their students regarding their progress.
 We wish for our teachers to enjoy their teaching day and to have energy and enthusiasm for the next one.

 Our team of teachers work closely with each other and with parents.
 Good communication skills and a willingness to join in with school and community activities is an advantage.

 Our small-scale approach has helped children make remarkable academic progress; we would like to work with teachers who are interested in / committed to this idea.

-Take-home pay (after deductions) is approximately 2200 pounds sterling per month, at present exchange rates.
+Take-home pay (after tax deductions) is approximately 2200 pounds sterling per month, at present exchange rates.
 Salary is paid in Chinese RMB.
-Housing allowance is an additional 4500 RMB per month (approximately 500 sterling).
+Housing allowance is an additional (approximate) 520 pounds sterling.